IBM/IBM-Z-zOS/zOS-EzNoSQL/EzNoSQL Documentation.md

 OUTFILE(OUTDD) RLSTARGET(YES)
 ```

-In the following example, the `"Customer_id"` key name may be a good choice for a unique primary key.
+In the following example, the `"Customer_id"` keyname may be a good choice for a unique primary key.
 In this case, `"4084"` becomes the primary key- value used to retrieve the document.
 The primary key-value cannot be part of an array; however, it can be an embedded document less than sixteen megabytes in size.
-Primary key values cannot be changed (replaced) once inserted, only deleted and re-inserted.
+Primary key-values cannot be changed (replaced) once inserted, only deleted and re-inserted.
 ```json
 {
   "Customer_id": "4084",